ding-lab/TinDaisy-Core/image.setup/README.md

 Scripts here are to be run just once to set up common files (like reference, etc), which can be used by multiple docker containers.
-Scripts must be run from within the docker container.
+Some scripts must be run from within the docker container.
 See [SomaticWrapper.CPTAC3.b1](https://github.com/ding-lab/SomaticWrapper.CPTAC3.b1) for details.

 All data is written to the `/image` directory (defined in SomaticWrapper.workflow by